 Your logo will need to be included somewhere, but don't make the mistake of making it the most important thing on the page.
 If possible, let it become part of the overall design.
 And, don't hide your logo away in the copy — give it some space so it stands out.

 Include a call-to-action

 Ask yourself what you want your readers to do because of your ad.
 Include a call-to-action at the end of your copy that encourages them to take action and gives them the resources to do so.
-For example, if you want them to go to a specific landing page, provide a link and use smart copy & design to entice them to click.
+For example, if you want them to go to a specific landing page, provide a link and use smart copy and design to entice them to click.

 Print is a classic form of marketing that never goes out of style.
-These five basic design principles & best practices will help you get started on your magazine ad design.
+These five basic design principles and best practices will help you get started on your magazine ad design.
 You can get an even better head start when you use one of Lucidpress's magazine templates.